 It’s one of the best ways to see Queenstown’s surrounding landscape – a cruise across Lake Whakatipu aboard the iconic century-old coal-fired steamship, the TSS Earnslaw.

 The TSS Earnslaw has been lovingly maintained since 1912 and is an iconic piece of Queenstown's history.
 Take time to explore the vessel, view the engine room, and study the historic displays of the steamship's former life.

 Your trip will take you across the lake, past the Remarkables mountain range and Cecil Peak, to Walter Peak High Country Farm.
-You can choose to add a Walter Peak Farm Tour or our famous gourmet long lunch, or cruise back to Queenstown Bay.
+If you would like to disembark at Walter Peak you can choose to add a Walter Peak Farm Tour or our famous gourmet long lunch.

 It’s New Zealand’s most iconic boat and one of Queenstown’s most historic destinations.

 The leisurely 90-minute cruise across Lake Whakatipu showcases some of Queenstown’s spectacular alpine scenery while offering you plenty of time to explore a piece of Queenstown’s living history – the over one hundred year-old TSS Earnslaw.